Salle Gaveau: World Wars

 During the First World War, the Salle Gaveau was used to give shows to soldiers and victims.
 However, it continued its original activity.
 During the interwar period, the hall hosted Charles Munch (28 October 1933), Wanda Landowska (7 November 1933), Rudolf Serkin (2 December 1933), and Yves Nat in 1934.
 The Lamoureux concerts continued to be held there.

 The same scenario occurred during the Second World War, when Gaveau was once again used as a gala venue, while hosting famous musicians such as Jacques Février, Pierre Fournier, Samson François, Paul Tortelier, and Raymond Trouard.
 The concert season continued after the war.
 In 1955, for example, the hall welcomed Reine Flachot, Pierre Bernac, Francis Poulenc, and Alexandre Lagoya.

 Purchase by the Fournier couple

 In 1963, Gaveau went bankrupt.
 This led to the sale of the Gaveau building to an insurance company, and it was destined to be destroyed for the construction of a car park.
 Chantal and Jean-Marie Fournier, a couple of passionate musicians, bought the hall in 1976.

 In 1982, the house was listed in the inventory and then classified as a Historic Monument in 1992.
 Chantal and Jean-Marie Fournier then sought to have it restored, the condition of the venue gradually declining.
 Subsidies were obtained, and the work was carried out by Alain-Charles Perrot the chief architect of the Monuments Historiques.
 The hall reopened on 8 January 2001.
 It was restored in a more sober way than before, i.e. by seeking to recover the colours and ornaments of 1907.

+In October 2024 it was announced that the concert hall had been bought for 8 million euros by Jean-Marc Dumontet, a businessman and arts promoter at the time owner of six venues in Paris (Bobino, le Théâtre Antoine, le Théâtre Libre, la Scène Libre, Le Grand Point-Virgule et Le Point-Virgule).